Building hope for the eradication of cancer in Detroit and beyond.Watch our video

 This person is Mort Harris.

-A noted businessman and philanthropist, Mort gave the largest individual donation in Henry Ford Health System’s history to support its new 187,000 square-foot cancer facility in Detroit.
+A noted businessman and philanthropist, Mort gave Henry Ford Health System a $20 million gift to support its new 187,000 square-foot cancer facility in Detroit.
 The gift honors the love of his life, his late wife Brigitte, in naming the new facility the Brigitte Harris Cancer Pavilion.
 It is set to open in 2020.

 A serendipitous meeting

 Mort was invited by a friend to join a family vacation to India.
 Meanwhile, Brigitte was invited by that same friend’s wife to join their trip.
 The two met at dinner the night before their flight and instantly connected.

 During their trip, Mort and Brigitte bonded.
 Mort explained that he was a World War II fighter pilot, and Brigitte shared that she was a World War II refugee.
 As a young girl, Brigitte had hopped several trains through Europe with her younger sister in search of family.
 The sisters were later found hiding under a railway car by American soldiers.